University of Toronto: Since 2000

 In 2000, geophysicist Kin-Yip Chun was reinstated as a professor of the university, after he launched an unsuccessful lawsuit against the university alleging racial discrimination.
-In 2017, a human rights application was filed against the University by one of its students for allegedly delaying the investigation of sexual assault and being dismissive of their concerns.
+In 2017, a human rights application was filed against the university by one of its students for allegedly delaying the investigation of sexual assault and being dismissive of their concerns.
 In 2018, the university cleared one of its professors of allegations of discrimination and antisemitism in an internal investigation, after a complaint was filed by one of its students.

 The University of Toronto was the first Canadian university to amass a financial endowment greater than one billion dollars in 2007.
+From 2011 to 2018, the university embarked on the Boundless fundraising campaign, which concluded in 2018 at CA$2.641 billion raised, setting a new all-time fundraising record in Canada.

-On September 24, 2020, the university announced a $250 million gift to the Faculty of Medicine from businessman and philanthropist James C. Temerty, the largest single philanthropic donation in Canadian history.
-This broke the previous record for the school set in 2019 when Gerry Schwartz and Heather Reisman jointly donated $100 million for the creation of a 750000 sqft innovation and artificial intelligence centre.
+On September 24, 2020, the university announced the single largest donation in Canadian history, a CA$250 million gift to the Faculty of Medicine from Toronto-based philanthropists James and Louise Temerty.
+This broke the previous record for the school set in 2019 when Onex CEO Gerry Schwartz and his wife, Indigo CEO Heather Reisman, jointly donated $100 million for the creation of a 750000 sqft innovation and artificial intelligence centre.
+The Faculty of Medicine has been renamed the Temerty Faculty of Medicine in their honour.

-Grounds
+In December 2021, the University of Toronto announced the launch of the Defy Gravity campaign, the largest fundraising campaign in Canadian history, with a goal of raising CA$4 billion for the university.

+In August 2025, the university announced the launch of the Lawson Climate Institute, aimed at fostering interdisciplinary research and policy development on climate change.
+The institute’s stated mission is to connect scholars, policymakers, and community leaders to advance solutions for reducing greenhouse gas emissions and adapting to impacts of climate change.
+Initial funding for the Climate Institute was provided through university resources, with plans to seek additional support from public and private partners.

+Campuses

+The University of Toronto describes itself as one university with three campuses.
+The St. George campus is the university's historic central location in downtown Toronto, with the suburban Scarborough and Mississauga campuses established later in the twentieth century, set in the eastern Toronto district of Scarborough and neighbouring city of Mississauga respectively.

+All located within the Greater Toronto Area, each campus has a unique identity and learning environment, with the Gothic Revival and neoclassical architecture on the grounds of St. George, the blend of Brutalist and modern buildings on the Scarborough campus, and the modern, nature-oriented Mississauga campus.